ibm-cloud-docs/vmwaresolutions/archiref/vpc-interconnectivity/vpe.md

 ## Considerations with VMware Cloud Foundation solution in VPC
 {: #interconnectivity-vpe-vcf-considerations}

 VPEs are located in your network address space within the VPC where your VMware® workloads are hosted.
 When you access {{site.data.keyword.cloud_notm}} services from VMware workloads, you can use VPE for VPCs as the endpoint for the service.
-Your VMware Workloads can be either attached to the VPC subnet, or to NSX™ overlay segments.
+Your VMware Workloads can be either attached to the VPC subnet, or to NSX® overlay segments.
 VPE uses {{site.data.keyword.cloud_notm}} private backbone network to access the specific service, and data remains within the private {{site.data.keyword.cloud_notm}} backbone.

 The following diagram presents an overview when you are using VPEs with VMware workloads on VPC subnets.